b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 ### Mormon.ish Podcast
 I've picked up several one-off episodes from this show.
 Good stuff.
 I first encountered them in early 2024, and I appreciated that their assessments felt not-so-harsh.
 Like many things in the LDS faith, there's good to be found, but there's also some shady business going on behind the curtains.

 I've begun listening to their [playlist on the Gospel Topics Essays](https://www.youtube.com/playlist?list=PLzh1qiLbCcydDdc2ZiCOuYDbkPN_Yp-PW), but haven't gotten through all of them yet.
 Each installment is close to two hours long, and yet they're not exhaustive.
-I'd call them approachable, and satisfying one's want for commiserating after you've already settled on a conclusion.
-YMMV.
-4/5 stars?
-Good stuff, give them a listen, and find some other areas of interest in their catalog.
+I'd call them approachable and cathartic.

-Update in June 2025: This show has a nice backlog, and keeps making new episodes faster than I can get through my playlists.
+This show has a nice backlog, and keeps making new episodes faster than I can get through my playlists.
 That's not a bad thing&mdash;I bring it up to preface this absolute goldmine in their [episodes featuring Dr. John Lundwall](https://youtu.be/xu6VV9Nfq3E?si=dPrx6l5FR1sF-Qh5).
 I'd *really* like to try and distill the information in that subseries here in my notes, but good god, those lengthy episodes add up to a duration of like fifteen hours.
 Lundwall describes how the [[Book of Mormon]] being contained in a book is a problem in itself, given our modern understanding of Ancient America's textual literacy.
 It really is a fascinating listen.

 &nbsp;